 What is the difference between [の] and koto [こと]

-O koto [こと] that we are talking about in this article is the same as [事] which means thing.
-O koto it is a conceptual, intangible thing, that is, something that cannot be touched, touched, taken; something untouchable.
+The koto [こと] that we are talking about in this article is the same as [事] which means thing.
+O koto it is a conceptual, intangible thing, that is, something that cannot be touched, taken; something untouchable.
 It is seen as a nominalization suffix.

-The at the [の] is a Japanese particle with the main function of indicating that something belongs to another.
+The no [の] is a Japanese particle with the main function of indicating that something belongs to another.
 But a [の] also becomes a noun that serves to nominalize verbs and adjectives.

 Both [の] and [こと] can be used in the same situations, but there are situations that only no [の] or koto [こと] can be used.
 Below we will see situations where only one of them can be used.

 Cases where only the koto [こと] can be used: